acts-project/acts/docs/core/utilities/grid_axis.md

 ## Grid creation

 The types of the axes have to be known at compile-time, since they are provided to the `Grid` as template parameters.
-Thus the number of dimensions $N$ of the `Grid` is also fixed at compile-time.
+Thus the number of dimensions :math:`N` of the `Grid` is also fixed at compile-time.
 The axes can be any combination of the aforementioned variations.

 ```cpp